edgedelta/docs/docs/appendices/on-prem-rehydration.md

 ***

-## Setup without OpenFaaS dependency
+## Deploy Without OpenFaaS

-OpenFaaS depends on apiextensions.k8s.io/v1beta1 and it's available after Kubernetes v1.16.
-If your cluster is older than v1.16, you can use the following setup which doesn't install OpenFaaS components.
+OpenFaaS depends on apiextensions.k8s.io/v1beta1, which is compatible with Kubernetes v1.16 and higher.
+As a result, if your cluster is older than v1.16, then you can use the following instructions to deploy without installing the OpenFaaS components.

+***

 ### Step 1: Review Pre-Deployment Considerations

 Review the following prerequisites:

 - [kubectl](https://kubernetes.io/docs/tasks/tools/)

+***

 ### Step 2: Deploy an On-Prem Rehydration